 - Maple Syrup or Honey: For a touch of sweetness to balance the vinegar’s acidity.

-Shred the Cabbage: Thinly sliced cabbage is essential for making a delicious, juicy slaw; cabbage that’s too thick can be hard to chew.
+Thinly sliced cabbage is essential for making a delicious, juicy slaw; cabbage that’s too thick can be hard to chew.
 For best results, use the shredding attachment of your food processor.
-To shred cabbage by hand, work on a few layers of cabbage at a time and use a sharp chef’s knife.
+To shred cabbage by hand, stack a few leaves at a time, and slice thinly using a sharp chef knife.

-Grate the Carrots: Of course you can use a standard box grater but a julienne Y-peeler is super helpful here; it creates thicker carrot pieces that don’t disappear among the cabbage.
+Of course you can use a standard box grater, or the shredding attachment of your food processor again, but a julienne Y-peeler is super helpful here; it creates thicker carrot pieces that don’t disappear among the cabbage.

-Add the Remaining Ingredients: Add the carrots and all the other ingredients to the cabbage, and toss to combine.
-Set the salad aside for at least 10 minutes before serving so it can marinate and soften a bit.
+Add the carrots and all the other ingredients to the cabbage, and toss to combine.
+Set the salad aside for 10 minutes before serving so it can marinate and soften a bit.

 Cabbage Nutrition Benefits

-Cabbage is one of my all-time favorite superfoods because it’s cheap, lasts forever in the fridge, and can be used in so many ways (raw or cooked).
-First and foremost, cabbage belongs to the cruciferous vegetable family (along with Brussels, broccoli, cauliflower, and collard greens).
-These are known for their powerful anti-inflammatory, anti-oxidant, and cancer-fighting properties.
+Cabbage is one of my all-time favorite superfoods because it’s cheap, lasts forever in the fridge, and can be used in so many ways (like to make vegetarian cabbage rolls, cabbage pasta, and even savory pancakes).
+Cabbage belongs to the cruciferous vegetable family (along with Brussels, broccoli, cauliflower, and collard greens).
+These are known for their powerful anti-inflammatory, antioxidant, and cancer-fighting properties.
 Cabbage is also packed with fiber, which is key for gut and heart health, and immunity.

 How to Serve Purple Cabbage Slaw

 This healthy vegan coleslaw is a wonderful side dish for practically any main course or festive meal.
-(My ideal meal would be cabbage slaw + roasted potatoes + stewed beans.)
+(My ideal meal would be cabbage slaw + roasted potatoes + lobio.)
 You can even use it to top burgers or tacos.
-Because there’s no mayo, it’s fine to leave at room temp and even outdoors during picnics, barbecues, etc.
+Because there’s no mayo, it’s fine to leave at room temp and even outdoors during picnics, barbecues, hot dog feasts, etc.

 The prepared slaw will last up to two days in the fridge.
 If you want to bring this to a party/picnic/potluck, I suggest making it the same day (it’s totally fine to let it hang out in the fridge for a few hours though).